eur-nl/erim-research-toolbox/pages/data_life_cycle/planning.md

 ## How to write a data management plan?

 At EUR we use a DMP template, which can be completed using [DMPonline-Erasmus](https://dmponline.eur.nl/).
 The template was created by the data management specialists at UL/EDSC and the EUR Research Data Stewards.

-This template has been approved by NWO and ZonMw and it is also the default DMP format supported by the EUR.
+This template ia also approved by NWO and ZonMw and it is also the default DMP format supported by the EUR.

 You can find a quick guide to DMPOnline [here](https://www.erim.eur.nl/research-integrity/rdm/policies-framework/dmponline-quickguide/).

 If you need support with your data mangement plan, please do not hesitate to contact ERIM's Research Data Steward at <data@erim.eur.nl>

+For a more visual way of the main componenets of your data management plan, we have developed a data jouney diagram, you can find all about it here <!-- Link to the new page with the data journey -->.

 ## What should also be considered for research planning?